Our Meetings, When & Where

 Minutes of Our Latest Meeting

-The regular bi-monthly meeting of the South Central Kentucky Council of the Blind was held by Zoom conference call on Wednesday, June 2, 2021.
-The meeting was called to order by President Richard Lindsey at 2:04 p.m.
-CDT.
-In attendance were: Teresa Escue, Eldon Kaiser, Richard Lindsey, Dianne Oliver, Mickey Quenzer, Jim Thoune and Carla B. from the Kentucky Council of the Blind.
+The regular bi-monthly meeting of the South Central Kentucky Council of the Blind was held by Zoom conference call on Wednesday, December 2, 2020, and was called to order by President Jim Thoune at 2:20 p.m.
+CST.
+Attending were Wendell Barnett, Tracy Cole, Eldon Kaiser, Richard Lindsey, Sheryl Lott from the Owensboro group, Lisa McKinley, Dianne Oliver, Rhonda Pennycuff, Mickey Quenzer and Jim Thoune.

 Archive of Previous Minutes